Writing Chinese characters

 If the character has a central, middle stroke that bisects the character this is done before the left and right parts either side.
 This gives a better balanced symmetry to the character.
 One of the simplest symmetric characters is the one for small 小 xiǎo, it has a vertical stroke dividing the two parts.8.
 Dots last

 In some characters the small dot (dian) strokes are added last.
 A common character in Chinese is the possessive article 的 de where the dot is drawn last of all.
-This is not a general rule, in some cases a dot is drawn first.Don't forget that there are exceptions to these general rules.
-For some characters you just have to learn the order of strokes for that particular character.
+This is not a general rule, in some cases a dot is drawn first.Don't forget that there are exceptions to these general rules; for these characters you just have to remember the order of strokes for that particular character.